ChristheSalad/Merchants-Gambit/README.md

 ## Complexity Analysis

-* **Legal Move Verification:** The connectivity constraint is verified using Breadth-First Search (BFS), ensuring valid graph states efficiently[cite: 97].
+* **Legal Move Verification:** The connectivity constraint is verified using Breadth-First Search (BFS), ensuring valid graph states efficiently.
-* **Game Complexity:** The combination of road building and destruction creates a branching factor similar to general graph-building games, where determining a forced win is computationally intensive (PSPACE-hard considerations)[cite: 105].
+* **Game Complexity:** The combination of road building and destruction creates a branching factor similar to general graph-building games, where determining a forced win is computationally intensive (PSPACE-hard considerations).